Embers of Care.

 Marin

-In her 30s, Marin finally completed her nursing studies and moved to the UK, only to be confronted with the harsh realities of financial burdens, particularly childcare costs.
-"How will I manage?
-How will I work when childcare costs more than my entire salary?", she said.
-Despite these obstacles, she persevered and now works as a clinical practice facilitator, showcasing her strength and commitment.
+In her 30s, Marin finally completed nursing studies and moved to the UK.
+There, she faced the tough reality of high childcare costs.
+“How will I work when childcare costs more than my entire salary?” she asked.
+Despite these struggles, she persevered and now works as a clinical practice facilitator.

-In the painting, Marin’s smiles proudly, surrounded by silhouettes of her healthcare team, symbolizing the support she received.
-A silhouette of a woman with her dog in the background nods to Marin’s early aspirations, capturing her emotional journey from veterinary dreams to nursing.
+In the painting, Marin smiles proudly, surrounded by silhouettes of her team, symbolising support.
+A faint figure of a woman with her dog in the background recalls her early veterinary dreams, tying together her journey from hope to resilience.

 -